Monikprieto/Project-7-FashionStore-Data-Model/README.md

 - Covers end-to-end retail processes (sales, supply, inventory, customer management)
 - It is designed for future scalability and integration
-- Enables data warehousing and business intelligence use cases
+- Enables data warehousing and business intelligence use cases The model was extended to incorporate a returns and refund process, ensuring that the database structure is compatible with real-world retail operations.
+This returns workflow includes:
 > Future work could include integration with Python-based ETL pipelines, machine learning for sales forecasting, or customer segmentation analytics.

 Project Structure